zoumingwei/Squirrel_mz2776_cl3914/README.md

 Squirrel Tracker is a Django based project that helps you keep track of all the known squirrels.

-Import, export, add, update or delete squirrel records as you see them!
+Import, export, add, or update squirrel records as you see them!

 ## Main features